alaa-almaliki/magento2-store-config/README.md

 The configurations for production mode will sit inside `app/etc/store-config/production`.

-production configurations need to be manually added as they are not added or dumped via command line so to prevent unintended settings
+production configurations need to be manually added if you are in developer mode.

 ### Checking the data